-32. Balcombe LJ agreed with his colleagues.
+34. Balcombe LJ agreed with his colleagues.
 The Court of Appeal refused leave to appeal to the House of Lords.
-No petition for such an appeal was lodged with the House of Lords itself and no application was made to the High Court by The Independent, The London Evening Standard or The London Daily News to modify the interim injunctions against The Guardian and the Observer.
+No petition for such an appeal was lodged with the House of Lords itself and no application was made to the High Court by The Independent, The London Evening Standard or The London Daily News to modify the interim injunctions against the applicants.

-33. The applicants made it clear that, unless restrained by law, the second set of extracts from the book would be published on Sunday, 19 July 1987.
-On 16 July, the Attorney General applied for an injunction to restrain the applicants from publishing further extracts from the book.
-The Attorney General brought his claim to restrain what he said would be a contempt of court by reason of the injunctions against The Guardian and the Observer and by reason of the Court of Appeal's decision in the Independent case.
+35. The Sunday Times made it clear that, unless restrained by law, the second set of extracts from the book would be published on Sunday, 19 July 1987.
+On 16 July, the Attorney General applied for an injunction to restrain The Sunday Times from publishing further extracts from the book.
+The Attorney General brought his claim to restrain what he said would be a contempt of court by reason of the injunctions against the applicants and by reason of the Court of Appeal's decision in the Independent case.

-34. The Vice-Chancellor granted a temporary injunction restraining publication by the applicants until Tuesday, 21 July 1987.
-It was agreed that on Monday, 20 July 1987 the Vice-Chancellor would consider the claim of The Guardian and the Observer to have the injunctions against them discharged and that the applicants would (by reason of being effectively bound by those injunctions because of the Court of Appeal judgment in the Independent case) have a right to be heard in support of that claim.
-He was also to hear the Attorney General's application for an injunction against the applicants.
-It was agreed that if the injunctions against the applicants would also fail.
+36. The Vice-Chancellor granted a temporary injunction restraining publication by The Sunday Times until Tuesday, 21 July 1987.
+It was agreed that on Monday, 20 July 1987 the Vice-Chancellor would consider the claim of the applicants to have the injunctions against them discharged and that The Sunday Times would (by reason of being effectively bound by those injunctions because of the Court of Appeal judgment in the Independent case) have a right to be heard in support of that claim.
+He was also to hear the Attorney General's application for an injunction against The Sunday Times.
+It was agreed that if the injunctions against the applicants were discharged, his claim against The Sunday Times would also fail.

-35. The Vice-Chancellor heard argument from 20 to 22 July 1987.
+37. The Vice-Chancellor heard argument from 20 to 22 July 1987.
 He gave judgment on 22 July as follows:

-(i) If there had been a material change of circumstances since July 1986, he had to consider whether it was now appropriate to grant injunctions against The Guardian and the Observer.
+(i) If there had been a material change of circumstances since July 1986, he had to consider whether it was now appropriate to grant injunctions against the applicants.